Ultra-low volume

+Purpose

 ULV spraying is a well-established spraying technique and remains the standard method of locust control with pesticides and is also widely used by cotton farmers in central-southern and western Africa.
 It has also been used in massive aerial spraying campaigns against disease vectors such as the tse-tse fly.

 A major benefit of ULV application is high work rate (i.e. many hectares can be treated in one day).
 It is a good option if all (or some) of these conditions apply: